gardenenigma/plurality-docs/docs/contributing/Contributing translations.md

     * please name the fork with book name + language name for easier recognizability (e.g plurality-japanese)
 * Reach out to Jacky or Jason in Discord to get the forked repository verified as an official translation repository to be listed in the root repository’s Readme page [here](https://github.com/pluralitybook/plurality#official-active-translation-repositories)

-## Publication Workflow
+## Publication workflow

-> *Reach out to Aki or Jacky if there are any questions here.
+*Reach out to Aki or Jacky if there are any questions here.
 Many steps are still quite manual, the process should become easier as more people go through them.*

 * Start with translating the announcement if its not already translated, and submit it to be added under the different versions of the [announcement in GitHub](https://github.com/alexrandaccio/plurality.net/tree/main/src/site/versions).
 ![alt text](assets/translation-screenshot-03.png)